 - What are some lesser-known fun things to do in Roseville?

 - What are some things to do in Roseville when it is raining?

 - Most significant landmark – Old Fellow Building

 - Best park – Olympus Pointe Sculpture Park

-- Best free activity – Denio’s Farmers Market and Swap Meet
+- Free activity – Denio’s Farmers Market and Swap Meet

 - Best activity for kids – Children’s Art Center at Royer Park

-- Best activity for adults – Blue Line Arts Gallery
+- Activity for adults – Blue Line Arts Gallery

 - Best food – Goose Port Public House

 1. Walk the Historic Downtown & Old Town